jolicode/emoji-search/README.md

 ## The Synonyms, flags and emoticons

-Once you have clean token, you need to expand them to word that can match searches and documents, in **your language**.
+What you need to search with emoji is a way to expand them to words that can match searches and documents, in **your language**.
 That's the goal of the [synonym dictionaries](/synonyms).

 We build Solr / Lucene compatible synonyms files in all languages supported by [Unicode CLDR](http://cldr.unicode.org/) so you can set them up in an analyzer.
 It looks like this: